 Strategically located at the narrowest point of the Kanmon Straits that separate the tip of Kyushu from Shimonoseki on the main island of Honshu, Mojiko - Moji Port - developed into a major international and domestic port at the end of the 19th century.

 Since the opening of a modern, new port, the area around the old port has been turned into a tourist attraction with the slogan Mojiko Retro.
 Moji was one of five towns and cities that merged in 1963 to become Kitakyushu-shi (Kitakyushu city): Moji, Kokura, Tobata, Yahata with its main attraction of Space World and Wakamatsu.

 Access - how to get to Shimonoseki

-Shin Shimonoseki Station is on the main shinkansen line to Fukuoka, Osaka and Tokyo.
+Shin Shimonoseki Station is on the main Sanyo Shinkansen Line with shinkansen bullet trains to Fukuoka, Osaka and Tokyo.
 Change here for a San'yo Line train for the two stops to JR Shimonoseki Station.

 There are trains from Shimonoseki to Higashi-Hagi Station (3 hours).

 Shimonoseki has tourist information centers at Shin Shimonoseki Station (Tel: 0832 56 3422) and Shimonoseki Station (Tel: 0832 32 8383).